1Panel-dev/1Panel/docs/README_EN.md

 </p>

 ------------------------------

-1Panel is an open-source, modern web-based Linux server management control panel.
+1Panel is an open-source, modern web-based control panel for Linux server management.

-- **Efficient Management**: Users can easily manage Linux servers through a web graphical interface, achieving functions such as host monitoring, file management, database management, and container management.
+- **Efficient Management**: Through a user-friendly web graphical interface, 1Panel enables users to effortlessly manage their Linux servers.
+Key features include host monitoring, file management, database administration, and container orchestration.
-- **Rapid Website Building**: Deep integration of open-source website building software WordPress, with operations such as domain binding and SSL certificate configuration completed with one click.
+- **Rapid Website Deployment**: With deep integration of the popular open-source website building software WordPress, 1Panel streamlines the process of domain binding and SSL certificate configuration, all achievable with just one click.
-- **Application Store**: Curates a variety of high-quality open-source tools and application software, assisting users in easy installation and upgrades.
+- **Application Store**: 1Panel curates a wide range of high-quality open-source tools and applications, facilitating easy installation and updates for its users.
-- **Security and Reliability**: Based on container management and application deployment, minimizing vulnerability exposure, while providing features such as firewall and log auditing.
+- **Security and Reliability**: By leveraging containerization and secure application deployment practices, 1Panel minimizes vulnerability exposure.
+It further enhances security through integrated firewall management and log auditing capabilities.
-- **One-Click Backup & Restore**: Supports one-click backup and restoration, allowing users to backup data to various cloud storage media, ensuring data is never lost.
+- **One-Click Backup & Restore**: Data protection is made simple with 1Panel's one-click backup and restore functionality, supporting various cloud storage solutions to ensure data integrity and availability.

 ## Quick Start